Demon with a Glass Hand: Adaptations and unproduced sequel

 A graphic novel adaptation, illustrated by Marshall Rogers, was published by DC Comics in January 1986.
 It was the fifth title of the DC Science Fiction Graphic Novel series.

 Ellison's original script was published in Brain Movies Volume One, by Edgeworks Abbey, in 2011.

-During the run of Babylon 5, series creator J. Michael Straczynski often said that Ellison would be writing a sequel to this story (possibly called "Demon in the Dust" or "Demon on the Run") as an episode.
+During the run of Babylon 5, series creator J. Michael Straczynski often said that Ellison would be writing a sequel to this story, possibly called "Demon in the Dust" or "Demon on the Run", as an episode.
 However, the proposed sequel episode never appeared.
 Ellison was a creative consultant on the series and said in a behind-the-scene book about Babylon 5 written during that show's third season:

 "I want very much to write this script and Joe very much wants it, and I think it probably will get written during this next season, but one never knows.
-I don't want to promise because if you promise, then all of a sudden fans on the internet start screaming, 'Well, where is it, where is it?
+I don't want to promise because, if you promise, then all of a sudden fans on the Internet start screaming, 'Well, where is it, where is it?
 Why doesn't he do it, why isn't he doing it?
 He's late again, he's late again.'
 And then I have to get cranky, go to their house and nail their heads to a coffee table!"

 In addition to "Demon With A Glass Hand", Ellison wrote other stories set against the backdrop of the "Earth–Kyba War."
-He adapted five of these – "Run For the Stars", "Life Hutch", "The Untouchable Adolescents", "Trojan Hearse", and "Sleeping Dogs" – into the graphic novel Night and the Enemy (1987), illustrated by Ken Steacy; "Life Hutch" would later be subsequently adapted (by Philip Gelatt) into an episode of the Netflix adult animated anthology series Love, Death & Robots.
-Also, Ellison's short story "The Human Operators" – which he co-wrote with A. E. van Vogt and later adapted into the eponymous episode of the new Outer Limits – is set in the same universe as this story; that story's Starfighter-series of military spacecraft were originally built for the Earth–Kyba war.
+He adapted five of these — "Run For the Stars", "Life Hutch", "The Untouchable Adolescents", "Trojan Hearse", and "Sleeping Dogs" — into the graphic novel Night and the Enemy (1987), illustrated by Ken Steacy.
+"Life Hutch" would later be subsequently adapted (by Philip Gelatt) into an episode of the Netflix adult animated anthology series Love, Death & Robots.
+Also, Ellison's short story "The Human Operators" — which he co-wrote with A. E. van Vogt and which was later adapted into the eponymous episode of the new Outer Limits — is set in the same universe as this story; that story's Starfighter-series of military spacecraft were originally built for the Earth–Kyba war.

-Allegations of plagiarism

-Some media outlets had previously reported that "Demon with a Glass Hand" was the basis of a settlement that Ellison received after it was allegedly plagiarized for The Terminator.
-Harlan Ellison clarified in a 2001 exchange with a fan at his Web site: "Terminator was not stolen from 'Demon with a Glass Hand', it was a ripoff of my OTHER Outer Limits script, 'Soldier'."

-Many similar elements of the story can be found in the X-Men: The Animated Series episode "One Man's Worth" which was itself taken from the X-Men storyline Age of Apocalypse.